carterjamesmike/09-README-generator/Develop/README.md

 ## Installation <div id='installation'/>
 To install, run this command:
->undefined
+>whatever

 ## Usage <div id='usage'/>
-Nothing
+no!

 ## Licence <div id='licence'/>
 This project is run under the undefined licensure

 ## Contributors <div id='contributors'/>
-The contributors are: N/A
+The contributors are: Satan

 ## Test <div id='test'/>
 For tests, run this command:
->node index.js
+>thisthat

 ## Questions <div id='questions'/>
-For quetions, please email at carterjamesmike@gmail.com or visit the repo at carterjamesmike
+For quetions, please email at carterjamesmike@gmail.com or visit my github profile at [carterjamesmike](https://github.com/carterjamesmike)